satyamsharma17/satyamsharma17/README.md

 - I'm a 1st-year B. Tech.
 (IT) student at University Institute of Technology RGPV.
 - Passionate about Android Development, Web Development, Machine Learning, DevOps.
 - Looking to collaborate with other developers.
-- Learning to build big projects using more tools and technologies.
+- Learning more tools and technologies which are mentioned below to build big projects.

 ---